annybs/Haddeo-Remix/README.md

 `haddeo.scd` is a simple SuperCollider startup file to configure audio routing and load project samples.

-`haddeo.tidal` is the full Piston composition for Tidal Cycles.
+`haddeo.tidal` is the full Haddeo (Algorave Remix) composition for Tidal Cycles.

 `samples.csv` contains sample attributions.
 All samples are available in `samples/` directory.